COLUMBIACARE ETHICS STATEMENT

 - Granting or accepting favors for personal gain

-- Staff accepting gifts of financial value from residents.
+- Staff accepting gifts of financial value from individuals we serve.

-- Staff making any kind of financial agreement with residents beyond the scope of their employment.
+- Staff making any kind of financial agreement with individuals we serve beyond the scope of their employment.

 - Imposing personal values or opinions of those topics that may be sensitive in nature or cause offense to another employee, resident or other agency employees.